armory/docs/content/en/borealis/tutorial/deploy-demo-app.md

 - A Potato Facts load balancer
 - Prometheus

-In the `configuration` directory is a `setup.sh` script that sets up your Kubernetes infrastructure and connects it to Armory Cloud.
+In the `configuration` directory is a `setup.sh` script that sets up your Kubernetes infrastructure and connects it to Borealis.

 ## 2. Create credentials